nicolasdettling/nemo_python/docs/archer2_setup_guide.md

     cd cfgs/eANT025.L121

 The EXPREF/ directory should contain everything you need to run a job.
-Keep this fresh by never touching it and only making copies of it.
+Keep this fresh by never actually running it and only making copies of it.
 You'll probably have EXP00/ autocreated by the compiler, but it will skip some of the important shell scripts in EXPREF/, so best to delete it and make a new one:

     rm -rf EXP00
     cp -r EXPREF EXP00